-The Maternity Services Consumer Council is a consumer-based organisation made up of 31 community groups with an interest in the provision of maternity services.
-Our organisation acknowledges and respects the unique and independent nature of all its member groups.
+The Maternity Services Consumer Council is a consumer based organisation with an interest in the provision of maternity services throughout Aotearoa New Zealand and womens’ needs and experiences during their maternity experiences.

 Membership of the MSCC is free and is open to community groups and individuals with an interest in maternity services.
 The Council works with women of all cultures to promote the rights of women throughout the birthing cycle.
 The Council endorses the World Health Organisation’s (WHO) recommendations on Appropriate Technology for Birth (1985) and Appropriate Technology Following Birth (1986).